top of page

 Inside the app, you’ll find:

-• High quality video capture (up to 10 minutes)
+• High-quality video capture (up to 10 minutes)

-• AI powered animation effects
+• AI-powered animation effects

 • Advanced green screen features

-• Huge licensed music library
+• A huge licensed music library

-• Real time insights to track your post performance
+• Real-time insights to track your post performance

 April 2025 proved that nostalgia, representation, and immersive experiences aren't just influencing pop culture — they’re rewriting the rules.

 April, you were iconic.
 May, we’re coming for you.
+Stay tuned for next month’s culture pulse!

 Comments